S&P cuts Brazil credit rating in blow to Rousseff

 Rousseff’s government has worked to restore its credibility on budget targets in recent months, but investors are worried that she will resort to more unorthodox accounting moves and raise spending as she seeks re-election.

-Opposition leader Aécio Neves said the downgrade was due to the “manipulation” of fiscal accounts by her government, “exorbitant” public spending and “leniency” with inflation.

-“Brazil is going through a sad moment of loss of confidence and ruined credibility,” he said in a statement.

-Additional reporting by Priscila Jordao; Editing by Brian Winter, Kieran Murray, Bernard Orr and Lisa Shumaker
+Additional reporting by Priscila Jordao; Editing by Brian Winter, Kieran Murray and Bernard Orr